mostafa-aly-sayed/NeoSilk/README.md

 - Sentiment analysis of user reviews on products
 - Real-time data visualization for analysts and researchers

-This project was developed as part of our **Graduation Project 2025** at **Cairo University, Faculty of Computers and Artificial Intelligence**.

 ---

 ## 🔍 Features